nus-cs2103-AY2223S2/tp/README.md

 ![Ui](docs/images/Ui.png)

-# tuition center admin managing system (TCAMS)
+# tuition center admin managing system (TMS)
-Tuition center admin managing system (TCAMS) is a **desktop application designed for admins working at tuition center managing courses, tutors and students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-TCAMS utilizes your fast typing ability to execute your management tasks faster than traditional GUI apps.
+Tutor managing system (TMS) is a **desktop application designed for private tutors managing students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+TMS utilizes your fast typing ability to execute your management tasks faster than traditional GUI apps.

 ## Target User
-- Has a need to manage a significant number of tutors and tutees
+- Has a need to manage a significant number of tutees
 - Prefer desktop apps over other types
 - Can type fast
 - Prefers typing to mouse interactions